Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 Cloud images are operating system templates and every instance starts out as an identical clone of every other instance.
 It is the user data that gives every cloud instance its personality and cloud-init is the tool that applies user data to your instances automatically.
 ```

-The job of cloud-init is to initialize the VM or LXC and talk to the hosting provider’s datasource and get the configuration information which it then uses to configure the VM.
+The job of cloud-init is to initialize the VM or LXC and talk to the hosting provider’s data source and get the configuration information which it then uses to configure the VM.

 The configuration information can include user-data like
 * SSH keys